Skip to main content

 Consider the information presented here as a map.
 It details the known territory of growth hormone deficiency and its cardiac implications.
 It shows the well-traveled paths of replacement therapy and the positive destinations they lead to.
 Yet, a map is not the journey itself.

 Your own biological story is unique, written in the language of your personal genetics, your life experiences, and your specific metabolic signature.
-How do the descriptions of reduced or subtle shifts in energy resonate with your own lived experience?
+How do the descriptions of reduced exercise capacity or subtle shifts in energy resonate with your own lived experience?

 The path toward optimal function is one of partnership ∞ between you and a clinical team that can help you interpret your body’s signals.
 The science provides the framework, but your personal narrative provides the context.